flutter/website/src/docs/deployment/macos.md

 ssh-keygen -t rsa -b 2048 -m PEM -f cert_key -q -N ""
 ```

-and later have CLI tools automatically create a new Mac App Distribution and
+Later, you can have CLI tools automatically create a new Mac App Distribution and
 Mac Installer Distribution certificate.
 You can use the same private key for
 each new certificate.